Welcome to Nosoca Pines Ranch 2022

-This facility is here for the purpose of providing a Christian atmosphere in which people of all ages, races, and Christian denominations can enjoy recreation, fun and fellowship.
-The management and staff of Nosoca Pines Ranch are dedicated to providing safe, quality service and a place where you can escape the rigors of everyday life and enjoy the beautiful things God has created for us.
+We are glad that you have chosen Nosoca Pines Ranch for your Retreat.
+This facility is owned and operated by the Seventh-day Adventist Church and is a retreat center and summer camp nestled along the shore of beautiful Lake Wateree in Liberty Hill, South Carolina.
+It is here for the purpose of providing a Christian atmosphere in which people of all ages, races, and Christian denominations can enjoy recreation, fun and fellowship.
+The management and staff of Nosoca Pines Ranch provide quality service and a place where you can escape the rigors of everyday life and enjoy the beautiful things God has created for us.

-The following are our camp policies that we trust will be helpful in planning for your stay here.
-Carefully read over this information as some guidelines have been revised due to COVID-19.
-As a Group Leader, you are responsible for assuring that your group knows, understands and abides by these policies.
+Enclosed are our camp policies that we trust will be helpful in planning for your stay here.
+Carefully read over this information as some guidelines have been revised or changed.
+As a group leader, you are responsible for assuring that your group abides by these policies.
 It is our goal to keep everyone safe as well as to have a fun, relaxed and enjoyable time.

 We look forward to having your group here and will be happy to assist you in any way possible.
 May God bless you as you plan for your special event.